Penske Autosport: 2020–21 season

 Joel Eriksson with the Penske EV-5 at the 2021 Puebla ePrix.

 In November 2020, Sette Câmara was confirmed as a full-time driver for the upcoming 2020–21 season.
 The following month, Müller was confirmed as his partner.
-Dragon would start the season with the Penske EV-4 powertrain from the previous season, only switching to Penske EV-5 at the 2021 Monaco ePrix.
+Rebranding as Dragon / Penske Autosport, the team would start the season with the Penske EV-4 powertrain from the previous season, only switching to Penske EV-5 at the 2021 Monaco ePrix.
 In February 2021, Dragon announced a technical partnership with Bosch, who will help develop Dragon's powertrains for the Gen3 era of Formula E.

 In the chaotic first race of the Valencia ePrix, Müller scored Dragon's first Gen2 era podium with a second-place finish after many cars had to retire or were disqualified due to running out of energy.
 For the 2021 Puebla ePrix, Joel Eriksson replaced Müller due to a date clash with his DTM commitments.
 On July 3, 2021, Müller announced on his Twitter account that he and Dragon decided to part ways, effectively keeping Eriksson in his seat for the rest of the season.